-Yes, The New School hosts an extraordinary calendar of events: readings, panels, book releases, award ceremonies and more.
-There are over over thirty public events each semester with additional events for students and alumni.
+Yes, The New School hosts an extraordinary calendar of literary events: readings, panels, book releases, award ceremonies and more.
+There are over over twenty public events each semester with additional events for Creative Writing students and alumni.

-The New School offers an internationally renowned MFA in Creative Writing program, with concentrations in Fiction, Poetry, Nonfiction, and Writing for Children; a ground-breaking curriculum for undergraduates, which includes the Riggio Honors Program: Writing & Democracy; and an extensive roster of on-campus and online workshops and seminars, including the Summer Writers Colony, open to both degree students of the School of Undergraduate Studies and Continuing Education students.
+The New School offers an internationally renowned MFA in Creative Writing program, with concentrations in Fiction, Poetry, Nonfiction, and Writing for Children and Young Adults, as well a BA in Creative Writing and an undergraduate honors program, the Riggio Honors Program: Writing & Democracy.
+The Creative Writing Program also offers the Summer Writers Colony and the New School Publishing Institute, and an extensive roster of on-campus and online workshops and seminars, open to both degree-seeking students and non-credit continuing education students, via Open Campus.

 The New School is a vital force in Creative Writing—to New York City, to the nation, and to the world.
-Living and changing at the heart of literary culture, The New School has established its excellence in all aspects of the writing life, from draft to publication.
+The New School has established its excellence in all aspects of the writing life, from draft to publication.

 Ongoing readings, lectures, forums, and other public programs bring visiting writers, teachers, editors, publishers, and literary agents to The New School.
-As an active player in today’s cultural conversation, The New School maintains long-standing relationships with foundational literary and cultural institutions, hosting awards ceremonies and events for the National Book Foundation, the National Book Critics Circle, PEN, Cave Canem, the Poetry Foundation, Villa Gillet, the Council of Literary Magazines and Publishers, the Poetry Society of America, the Academy of American Poets, the Story Prize, and the Publishing Triangle, among others.
+As an active player in today’s cultural conversation, The New School maintains long-standing relationships with foundational literary and cultural institutions, hosting awards ceremonies and events for the National Book Foundation, the National Book Critics Circle, PEN America, Cave Canem, the Poetry Foundation, the Council of Literary Magazines and Publishers (CLMP), the Poetry Society of America, the Academy of American Poets, the Story Prize, and the Publishing Triangle, among others.

-The nationally-distributed literary journal LIT, which is edited and staffed by current graduate students and recent alumni of the MFA program.
-12th Street, the award winning literary journal of the Riggio Honors Program: Writing &Democracy, is now in its fifth year.
+Students in the MFA Creative Writing Program support the publication of Freeman's, edited by faculty member John Freeman and published by Grove Press.
+The nationally-distributed literary journal LIT is edited and staffed by current graduate students and recent alumni of the MFA program.
+12th Street, the award-winning literary journal of the Riggio Honors Program: Writing &Democracy, is edited by undergraduate honors students and published online.

 Are there insurance options available to full-time students?
 Student discounts?
 What about funding?
 What about housing?

 Yes.
-Student Services offers extensive opportunities, assistance and discounts.
-Programs include but are not limited to on and off campus housing, financial aid, work study, healthcare, transportation, software, free tickets, and local discounts.
+The New School's Office of Student Services offers extensive opportunities, assistance, and discounts.
+Programs include but are not limited to on- and off-campus housing, financial aid, work study, healthcare, transportation, software, free tickets, and local discounts.
 Specific questions should be directed to Student Services.

 When do classes take place?